 The combination of pools and stamped concrete doesn’t necessarily spell disaster.
 For one thing, when a stamped concrete surface near a pool is slick, a topical sealer, not the texture, is often the culprit.
-That’s good to know when you’re hoping to keep customers from slipping on their new surface.
+That’s good to know when you’re hoping to keep customers from slipping on their new surface, and is very important to consider before you begin fixing slippery stamped concrete.

 There are several techniques and products you can use to make a stamped surface less slippery when wet.
 One of the standard methods involves mixing a nonslip additive such as SureCrete’s SureGrip, H&C SharkGrip or Matcrete’s Rhino Grip into the water- or solvent-based acrylic sealer before rolling it on.
 You can also broadcast more of the ground-up polymer onto the wet surface while the sealer is still tacky.
 Some products are available in different particle sizes for more traction or less.